EmptySpace206/Mind-Unbind/README.md

 This is a open-source version of the game Mind Unbind.
 Currently, only the core scoring algorithm - MovePredictionEngine - is published.

 Mind Unbind is an abstract, free-form drawing game.
-The player draws a continuous and ever-changing curve, aiming to be as non-repetitive as possible.
+The player draws a continuous and ever-changing curve, aiming to minimize repetition.
-The obstacle is the player's own doodling habits: tendencies to repeat patterns, even while making a strong conscious effect to change.
+The obstacle is the player's own doodling habits: tendencies to repeat patterns, despite conscious effect to not do so.

-Ultimately, the game explores and challenges our feeling of 'free-will'.
+The score reflects whether the intent-to-change won out, or unconscious habit (and by how much).

 Note that the game segments the continuous curve (as in the drawings below) into a series of discrete 'moves', which MovePredictionEngine processes.